 What Are Business Ethics?

-- Between two businesses, they assure honesty and fairness in deals
+- Between businesses, they assure honesty and fairness in deal-making.

-Increased investor awareness on environmental, social, and political issues puts reputations at stake, both in the market and with the customer, so it’s important to hear and respond to those voices.
-However, there’s a lot more to ethics on the level of the work environment.
+Increased investor awareness on environmental, social, and political issues puts reputations at stake, in both the financial markets and the marketplace, so it’s important to hear and respond to those voices.
+However, ethics within the work environment can be just as complex.

-What are business ethics concerns when it comes to the workplace?
-It begins by creating an ethical workplace, starting with hiring the right talent.
+How do you apply consistent business ethics within your workplace and across your workforce?
+Start by focusing on creating an ethical workplace, starting with hiring the right talent.
 Integrity, honesty, and follow-through are all qualities to look for when hiring.

 - Define the program’s mandate